File Properties

 <figure><img src="/files/BzQgvmJiqSQZ5h1igAGQ" alt=""><figcaption></figcaption></figure>

-**Text area** allows users to enter multiple lines of text, making it suitable for longer responses or detailed information.
+**Text area** lets you enter multiple lines of text, making it suitable for longer responses or detailed information.

 <figure><img src="/files/MFHOZCsdzbkBux2qj8Tj" alt=""><figcaption></figcaption></figure>